 How To Bid On Your First RFP And Scale Up From There

-You may be wondering why you would want to bid on a Request for Proposal (more commonly called an RFP).
+You may be wondering why you would want to bid on a Request for Proposals (more commonly called an RFP).
 The answer is simple.
-Winning RFPs from government entities or large enterprises are a great way to expand your business.
+Winning RFPs from government entities or large enterprises is a great way to expand your business.

 In many cases, winning an RFP can guarantee income for years to come.
 Once you are proficient at the bidding process, you can use your bidding expertise to apply for multiple RFPs and really begin to scale up your business.

 As someone who consults with businesses on their RFPs, I’ve seen how investing resources into RFP bidding can be a sound strategy.
 Even in difficult economic times, RFPs (especially government RFPs) provide readily available work.
 Rather than generating a new client base or spending money expanding your marketing strategy, winning an RFP (private or public) can help your company secure business from an entity that definitely has a need.

 Okay.
 I’ve convinced you.
 Good or bad economic climate, RFPs are the way to go.
 But how do you even find an RFP in the first place?
 Great question.
 First, identify where you want to start.
 Do you want to bid on a public RFP or a private RFP?
 Public, or government RFPs, are a great way to find business that is consistent and, generally, long-term.
 Plus, public RFPs have the benefit of transparency.
 Because they must be publicly listed, these government RFPs are fairly easy to find on the issuing organization’s website.